 Working today to create a better tomorrow in Sierra Leone

-Our Mission: We seek to act as a catalyst for rural communities to mobilize and co-design solutions that address their overall social and healthcare needs.
+Our Mission: We are a 501(c)(3) nonprofit seeking to act as a catalyst for rural communities to mobilize and co-design solutions that address their overall social and healthcare needs.

 Our Model: MOH is using a community-led development model.
 At a four-day day vision meeting, the villagers developed a four-pronged approach to solving their specific healthcare needs.
 These are: physical health, social health, economic health, and government interface.

 Our Vision: We envision being able to use our project in Ngolahun as a prototype and template for future projects to help create healthier and more prosperous communities across rural Sierra Leone.

 In Kenema, we are in the process of building a mixed-use structure to serve as a skills training center, with a wood-working shop, restaurant, laundry, and internet cafe.
 These small businesses will support the MCHP.
 The center will also house a conference room for meeting with officials, an important component of working with the Sierra Leone government.

 Your generous gift will help us fund our mission to help those in need.
 Together, we can make a difference.